Dorteel/commonsense_kg_construction/README.md

 - Place your concepts and property definitions in the `inputs/` directory.
 - In the paper the files used: `concepts_mscoco.json`, `exp_properties.yaml`.
-- If you just want to rerun the analysis of the existing raw data provided above, extract the file in the data/raw_data folder.
+- If you just want to rerun the analysis of the existing [raw data](https://zenodo.org/records/16743477), extract the file in the data/raw_data folder.

 ### 4. Run the Knowledge Extraction Pipeline